Newsletter

 Roberta: Sounds very interesting.
 Get your pens and your pencils ready and start writing Philadelphia stories.

-Ryan: And speaking of pens and pencils, getting ready coming up on the 1st of December is the healing verse.
+Ryan: And speaking of pens and pencils, getting ready coming up on the 1st of December is the Healing Verse Germantown poetry workshop, so the Healing Verse hotline is now live.
+The phone number is

-Germantown has a poetry workshop, so that phone number is now live.
-It’s 1 8 5 5 poem RX two, which is interesting.
-We’ll put RX I think like prescription, so like.
-8, 5, 5 poem prescription too.
-So we’ll put that in the show notes too.
+which is interesting.
+We’ll put that in the show notes too.
 So right now is the first week of of the live phone call line.
 For the poetry phone line, call that in and get yourself a poem for the week.
+(NOTE: Artblog contributor Janyce Denise Glasper read her healing verse poem on the phone line in 2023.)

-Yeah, the event on the first, is that Ubuntu Fine Arts?
-54. 23 Germantown Avenue up in my neighborhood.
+Yeah, the Healing Verse Poetry Workshop on Dec.
+1, is at Ubuntu Fine Arts, 5423 Germantown Avenue up in my neighborhood.

 Roberta: Is that a gallery or a community art center kind of place?

 Ryan: Yeah, exactly.
-Cool.
-Yeah, they have kind of both.
-Right?
-In that new building, it’s right.
-Basically it’s right next to Uncle.
-Uncle Bobby’s.
+They have kind of both in that new building.
+Basically it’s right next to Uncle Bobbie’s.
 So grab your coffee, then head over to art or vice versa.

 Yeah, so the Blue World Gallery looked interesting.
-I I was kind of curious.
+I was kind of curious.
 It’s nice.
-It’s, it’s interesting to hear you have some connections to that too.
+It’s interesting to hear you have some connection to that too.
 So, yeah.
-So come up on my list is we’re already getting into.
-Next week is getting towards Thanksgiving.
+So coming up on my list is the fact that we’re already getting into Thanksgiving.
 I feel like November has just really moved fast.

-Roberta: As in it, as in, it’ll be open, not like a, a marathon run.
+Roberta: You mean “run” as in it’ll be open, not like as in running a marathon.

 Ryan: Yeah.
-So I I, I’m not sure quite why they call it a preview exactly if that there’s, they’re expecting some shakeups.
-I know I saw the tree going up the other day, which is always a fun thing when they close down sections of city Hall to get that up.
+I’m not sure quite why they call it a preview exactly.
+Maybe they’re expecting some shakeups?
+I know I saw the Christmas tree going up the other day, which is always a fun thing when they close down sections of City Hall to get that up.

-Christmas Village will be open from 12 to nine on Saturday and 12 to eight on Sunday, and then they also have Thanksgiving and Christmas Eve hours as well.
+Christmas Village will be open from 12 to 9 on Saturday and 12 to 8 on Sunday, and then they also have Thanksgiving and Christmas Eve hours as well.

 Roberta: Are they really doing this on Marathon weekend?